3FLLC/PascalCoin/README.md

-# Pascal Coin: P2P Cryptocurrency without need of historical operations.
+# Pascal Coin: P2P Cryptocurrency
+# without need of historical operations.

-Copyright (c) 2016-2018 PascalCoin developers based on original Albert Molina source code

-THIS IS EXPERIMENTAL SOFTWARE.
+Copyright (c) 2016-2018 PascalCoin developers based on original Albert Molina source code THIS IS EXPERIMENTAL SOFTWARE.
 Use it for educational purposes only.

+FEB-2018 FORK, Migrate the code to use:

+### DXInternet for client communications

+### DXSock for server communications

+### OpenSSL back to the author's build instead of the INDY hack

+### MPC-CodeRunner Integrated into Modern Pascal's CodeRunner server (why not mine while running scripts?!)

 This software is a Node of the Pascal Coin P2P Cryptocurrency.
 It can be used to Mine and Explore blocks and operations.